amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ```

 <BR><BR>
 Let's put <b>nnet</b> to work and predict cyclinders.
-The ``maxiter`` variable defaults to 100 when omitted so let's start with a large number the first around to make sure we find the lowest possible error level (i.e. global minimum - solution with the lowest error possible):
+The ``maxiter`` variable defaults to 100 when omitted so let's start with a large number during the first round to make sure we find the lowest possible error level (i.e. global minimum - solution with the lowest error possible):

 ```r